Fats Domino dies at 89; gave rock music a New Orleans flavor

 In 1988, all of New Orleans seemed to be talking about him after he reportedly paid cash for two Cadillacs and a $130,000 Rolls-Royce.
 When the salesman asked if he wanted to call his bank about financing, Domino smiled and said, “I am the bank.”

-In 1998, he became the first purely rock ‘n’ roll musician to be awarded the National Medal for the Arts.
-But he cited his age and didn’t make the trip to the White House to get the medal from President Clinton.
+Ten years later, he became the first purely rock ‘n’ roll musician to be awarded the National Medal for the Arts.
+But, citing his age, he didn’t make the trip to the White House to get the medal from President Bill Clinton.

 That was typical.
 Aside from rare appearances in New Orleans, including a 2012 cameo spot in the HBO series “Treme,” he dodged the spotlight in his later years, refusing to appear in public or even to give interviews.

-Associated Press writers Hillel Italie in New York City and Kevin McGill in New Orleans contributed to this story.
+Associated Press writers Kevin McGill in New Orleans and Hillel Italie in New York contributed to this story.